 One downside of living in Livingston Manor is that it can take a long time to commute to work.
 In Livingston Manor, the average commute to work is 31.44 minutes, which is quite a bit higher than the national average.

-The citizens of Livingston Manor are slightly less educated than the national average of 21.84% for the average city or town: 16.13% of adults in Livingston Manor have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Livingston Manor rank slightly lower than the national average.
+16.13% of adults 25 and older in Livingston Manor have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Livingston Manor in 2022 was $26,115, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,460 for a family of four.
 However, Livingston Manor contains both very wealthy and poor people as well.